Sparse Polynomial Matrix Optimization: Conclusions

 \section{Conclusions}

-This paper have explored the use of various sparsity methods in reducing the size of matrix Moment-SOS relaxations for verification of \acp{PMI} and solving \ac{PMO}.
-Multiple sparsity structures can be exploited in a combined way to maximize the amount of dimension reductions.
-Those methods make the matrix Moment-SOS hierarchy more capable of tackling practical applications as illustrated via diverse numerical examples.
-The sparsity routines introduced in this paper were incorporated into the {\tt TSSOS} package, and are thus available to interested practitioners in fields such as optimization, control, and operations research.
+This paper has explored the use of various sparsity methods in reducing the size of matrix Moment-SOS relaxations for verification of \acp{PMI} and solving \ac{PMO} problems.
+We have showed that multiple sparsity structures, e.g., term sparsity, correlative sparsity, and matrix sparsity, could be simultaneously exploited to maximize the dimensionality reduction of the derived \ac{SDP} in the PMO setting.
+These methods make the matrix Moment-SOS hierarchy more capable of tackling practical applications, as illustrated by extensive numerical experiments in which structured PMO problems can be tractably solved whereas the dense hierarchy mostly often runs out of memory.
+The sparsity routines introduced in this paper were incorporated into the open-source {\tt TSSOS} package, and are thus available to interested practitioners in fields such as optimization, control, and operations research.